 1. Apply for an income-driven repayment plan

-If you have federal student loans, you’re automatically enrolled in the Standard Repayment Plan when you graduate.
-With this plan, your payments are fixed and divided over 10 years.
-Under a Standard Repayment Plan, you’ll pay the least amount of interest and repay your loan the fastest, but the monthly payments can be high.
+If you have federal student loans, you’re automatically enrolled in the standard repayment plan when you graduate.
+With this plan, your payments are fixed and divided over 10 years — but the monthly payments can be high.

 Luckily, there are other student loan payment plans available.
-There are four different income-driven repayment (IDR) plans where your payments are based on your income:
+There are four income-driven repayment (IDR) plans, which base your payments on your income:

-Under an IDR plan, the loan servicer extends your repayment term to 20 to 25 years, and caps your monthly payment at a percentage of your discretionary income.
-Depending on your income, family size, and loan balance, your payment could be as low as $0 a month.
+Under an IDR plan, the loan servicer extends your repayment term to 20 to 25 years while capping your monthly payment at a percentage of your discretionary income.
+Depending on your income, family size and loan balance, your payment could be as low as $0 a month.

 As your situation changes, your payments will change, too.
 If your income decreases or increases, or if your family grows, your payment will be adjusted.